mrball47/fin321/hedging-project/stage1-decisions.md

 Over a 1-year horizon, the EUR/USD exchange rate is susceptible to macroeconomic volatility driven by changes in central bank interest rates, shifting inflation data, and geopolitical uncertainty.
 If the Euro weakens before the settlement date, the converted USD equivalent of our revenue will decline.

-Securing such risk will accomplish the following objectives:
+Securing such risk will accomplish the following:
   * Protect the receivable's USD value against adverse currency movements.
   * Balance downside protection with hedging costs (minimizing upfront cash requirements and premiums, or avoiding unnecessary strain the firm's balance sheets and credit lines).
-  * Establish a framework for evaluating future international receivables and mitigating currency risk across the firm.
+  * Establish a framework for evaluating future international receivables and mitigating currency risk.

 We are currently evaluating three strategies: